-During the Public Comment Period for the Initial Study and Mitigated Negative Declaration for General Plan Amendment and Rezoning, the City received one (1) written comment from Monterey-Salinas Transit (Exhibit D), and comments from the public during the September 6, 2023, Planning Commission meeting, along with comments from the Planning Commissioners.
+During the Public Comment Period for the Initial Study and Mitigated Negative Declaration for General Plan Amendment and Rezoning, the City received one (1) written comment from Monterey-Salinas Transit (Attachment 2), and comments from the public during the September 6th 2023 Planning Commission meeting, along with comments from the Planning Commissioners.

-The comments from MST relate to clarifying transit services routes and requesting that future developments include mitigation measures for Green House Gas (GHG) emission and Vehicle Miles Traveled (VMT) reductions.
-The City's response to MST's comments is included in Exhibit E.
+The comments from MST relate clarifying transit services routes and requesting that future developments include mitigation measures for Green House Gas (GHG) emission and Vehicle Miles Traveled (VMT) reductions.
+The City's response to MST's comments is included in Attachment 3.

-The comments received at the Planning Commission focused on the Foods Co. and Sears sites and are summarized below.
+The Comments received at the Planning Commission focused on the Foods Co.
+And Sears sites Page | 6 and are summarized below.

 Foods Co.
-Site Sears Site Change may lead to increased traffic in an Change may limit business opportunities at the already congested neighborhood. site because Mixed Use zoning restricts certain uses.
+Site Sears Site

+Change may limit business opportunities at the site because Mixed Use zoning restricts certain

+aneady congested neighborhood. uses.

 Change may lead to increased parking

 demands along adjacent residential streets that

 already experience heavy parking demands.

-Following the presentation, public comments, and Commission discussion, the Planning Commission voted to recommend approval of all five (5) Initial Studies and Mitigated Negative Declarations and recommended approval of the General Plan Amendment and Rezone of the Alisal Market Place, Edge of Downtown, Laurel West Shopping Center, and the Sears sites.
-The Commission did not recommend approval of the Foods Co.
+Following the presentation, public comments, and Commission discussion, the Planning Commission voted to recommend approving all five Initial Studies and Mitigated Negative Declarations, and approving the General Plan Amendment and Rezoning of the Alisal Market Place, Edge of Downtown, Laurel West Shopping Center, and the Sears sites.
+The Commission did not recommend approving the Foods Co.
 Site General Plan Amendment and Rezone.
-The Commission also wanted to note that they had concerns about the proposed change in land use and zoning limiting future uses at the Sears site.
+The Commission also wanted to note that they had concerns about limiting uses at the Sears Site.

 Staff has considered the public and Planning Commissioner comments and has prepared the following analysis: